ReneBri/MaxSchwarzHowReactWorksBehindTheScenes/README.md

 const employee2 = employee1;
 ```

-What we're actually doing is only copying the pointer in the stack and ot the object in the heap.
+What we're actually doing is only copying the pointer in the stack and to the object in the heap.
 Hence changes to one means changes to the other.

+## Now for React

 **How does React work?**

 Lets not forget that React is a JS library for building user interfaces.
 It is all about components, we use these components to build the user interfaces.
 ReactDOM is our interface to the web.
 React itself doesn't know anything about the web/browser.
 For example knows how to work with components but it doesnt care if those components contain html elements or even fictional elements.
 Its ReactDOM which cares about that and brings the components to the screen.
 React is just the library which manages components, states and component states and finds out how components need to change as compared to their previous state.
 React hands all that information off to the interface its working with, that being ReactDOM.
 ReactDOM is responsible for working with the real DOM (AKA the browser) so the user can then see it.

 So React deals with the state, props and the context (component-wide data) of a component and if it sees a change that needs to be drawn to the screen, it lets ReactDOM know so that ReactDOM can do its thing.